 Teachers can learn the indicators of a youth who may be exploited, tactics that traffickers use to recruit in schools or through social media, and incorporate awareness materials into their curriculum.

-Get started on your journey with the Engage Together® Quick-Start Guides, Toolkits, and more at www.engagetogether.com/resources.
+Get started on your journey with Engage Together® resources specific to your role including Quick-Start Guides, Toolkits, and more at www.engagetogether.com/myrole.
 We are committed to supporting you on your journey from awareness to action!